Aluminium powder

 This was originally produced by mechanical means using a stamp mill to create flakes.
 Subsequently, a process of spraying molten aluminium to create a powder of droplets was developed by E. J. Hall in the 1920s.
 The resulting powder might then be processed further in a ball mill to flatten it into flakes for use as a coating or pigment.

-Characteristics

-The melting point of aluminium powder is 660 °C.
+Aluminium powder features low density with high conductivity.